-Small and versatile, a knife is one of the most important tools you need when outdoors.
-Whether you need it for protection or to catch food for the day, a knife is essential.
-You will find endless opportunities to use this tool.
+Small and versatile, a knife is an important outdoor tool.
+Endless opportunities require the use of a knife for backwoods camping.
 Injured?
 Use it to cut clothing for bandaging.
 Cold?
-Use it to collect kindling and firewood.
+Use it to cut small kindling for a fire.
 Hungry?
-Use it to catch and eat food.
-Remember, you don't need a giant machete to get by in the woods.
-A simple pocket knife can do wonders; just make sure it is sharp.
+Use it to filet your catch of the day.
+You don't need a giant machete to get by in the woods.
+A simple pocketknife can do wonders; just make sure it is sharp.

-Without fire on a backcountry trip, eating and staying warm will be impossible.
-Long gone are the days of rubbing two sticks together.
-Lighters are small, durable, and highly effective and starting a fire.
-And they work no matter what the weather may throw your way.
+Without fire on a backcountry trip, eating and staying warm is impossible.
+Long gone are the days of rubbing two sticks together (unless you're a contestant on Survivor).
+Lighters are small, durable, and highly effective at starting a fire or camp stove.
+And as long as you keep them dry, they work no matter what the weather throws your way.
 Keep one in your pack and one in your pocket if you plan on venturing away from your site for a long period of time.

-When it comes to food and cooking supplies, it is easy to get carried away.
-But keep in mind with backcountry camping that you carry everything in your bag.
-Avoid bulky pots, pans, and coolers, and opt for one mess kit.
-Available at most outdoors shops, mess kits are lightweight, portable, and unbelievably useful.
-They are put together like a small jigsaw puzzle, each piece fitting inside the next, and they typically offer campers two pans, a pot, a spork, and a mesh bag for transport.
-With mess kits, less is more, and the pots and pans used to boil water and cook may also be used to eat from.
+It is easy to get carried away with backcountry food and cooking supplies, so avoid bulky pots, pans, and coolers.
+Instead, opt for one mess kit that does it all.
+Available at most outdoor shops, mess kits are lightweight, portable, and unbelievably useful.
+They fit together like a small jigsaw puzzle and they typically supply you with two pans, a pot, a spork, and a mesh bag for transport.
+With mess kits, less is more—the pots used to cook with may also be used to eat from.